scontent: 1 bValue: -1 eValue:1

 Current students should make sure to be aware of any changes in advisor when changing academic programs in order to contact the appropriate advisor during program planning.
 Students should review their academic requirements report after a change of major/minor is approved in order to review new program requirements.

-***It is important that students declare or change their major/minor as soon as they start following a new program.
+It is important that students declare or change their major/minor as soon as they start following a new program.
 For the most effective advising, please submit your request before advising sign-ups for Program Planning (beginning of October in fall or March in spring).
+If you have urgent questions prior to your request being processed, please contact the professional advisor or advising services coordinator for your new program or school.

 - Top -